vegawidget/ggvega/dev/DSC-2019/dsc.md

 As we developed ggspec, we had a couple of idea about what it should be:

-  - the idealized version *could be* a JSON-serializable representation of any possible ggplot object; that it could also be a lossless representation of any ggplot object.
+  - the idealized version *could be* a JSON-serializable representation of any possible ggplot object; that it could also be a loss-less representation of any ggplot object.
   - the actualized version *is* a JSON-serializable representation of a ggplot object that we can translate into Vega-Lite.